Joohansson/dpow-mqtt/README.md

 12. `sudo systemctl start dpowdash` `sudo systemctl start dpowmqtt` - start the dashboard & mqtt client
 13. `sudo systemctl enable dpowdash` `sudo systemctl enable dpowmqtt` - start the services on boot

+If modifying the source of the dpow server:
+1. In dpow.py: Change the `post_url = "https://dpow-api.nanos.cc/upcheck/"`
+2. In templates/footer.html: Change the `mqtt.connect('wss://client:client@dpow-api.nanos.cc')`

 After the service is running, you must configure Nginx to proxy requests
 1. `sudo vim /etc/nginx/sites-available/dpowdash`
 2. Update the file as below: